Why this course?

 Lecturers who presented on the short course.

-Seventeen participants were selected through an open competitive process spanning across South Africa, Tanzania, Kenya, Lesotho, Uganda and Zimbabwe.
-These are professionals working in biodiversity conservation, natural resource management and governance (land, water and ocean), including government agencies, and conservation organisations, private organisations and, community based organisations working on conservation issues, conservation NGOs, and related agencies in Southern Africa.
+Twenty three participants were selected through an open competitive process spanning across South Africa, Tanzania, Kenya, Lesotho, Uganda, and Zimbabwe.
+These are professionals working in biodiversity conservation, natural resource management, and governance (land, water, and ocean), including government agencies, conservation organisations, private organisations and, community-based organisations working on conservation issues, conservation NGOs, and related agencies in Southern Africa.